 Postgraduate Research Student

-Katherine was awarded a BA and an MA in Egyptology whilst studying at the University of Liverpool.
+I was awarded a 1st Class BA and then an MA with distinction, both in Egyptology, whilst studying at the University of Liverpool.

-Outside of her studies, Katherine is a PGCE qualified teacher with several years professional experience, gained prior to the onset of her post-graduate research.
+Outside of my studies I work as a Graduate Teaching Assistant within the Egyptology Department, and teach Egyptology classes within the Continuing Education Department.
+I am also a PGCE qualified teacher with several years professional experience, gained prior to the onset of my post-graduate research.

 "Tomb Families: Private Tomb Distribution in the New Kingdom Theban Necropolis"